djvaron/Goldbach/README.md

   At 10^11, the code experiences a segmentation fault.
 This is because the size of the boolean primes array becomes on the order of 100 GiB and the maximum storage for the g3.4xlarge array I requested was 8GiB which I modified to 16GiB by requesting more memory.
 To test a number larger than 10^11, a multi-node code with MPI-ACC across more than one GPU could be developed.

 ## 7. Hybrid MPI-OpenMP
+We designed a hybrid MPI-OpenMP version of our code that parallelizes the Eratosthenes sieve in shared memory and the verification loop in distributed memory.
+We request multiple `huce_intel` nodes and on each of them direct up to 32 processors to construct the prime number sieve array.
+The verification loop iterations are then distributed equally across all nodes, using the cyclical work assignment strategy described in Sect.
+5. We test performance using up to 128 processors across 4 full compute nodes.

+We compare execution times for different problem sizes and numbers of processors:

 <img src="https://github.com/ardwwa/Goldbach/blob/master/hybrid_times_10.png" width="600" alt="HYBRID">

+This approach scales better than the OpenMP and MPI approaches discussed in Sect.
+4 and 5.
+With 128 processors across 4 compute nodes we are able to verify Goldbach's conjecture for even numbers up to 10<sup>11</sup>.

 ## 8. Conclusions
 Future steps: